 Make sure to get all the needed equipment and supplies.
-Find out what the hospital or home care agency provides and what you must get.
+Find out what the facility or home care agency provides and what you must get.

 Here are some good questions to ask:

-- Does my family member need a hospital bed, shower chair, commode, oxygen supply, or other equipment?
+- Does my family member need a hospital bed, shower chair, commode, oxygen tank, or other equipment?
 If so, where do I get these items? - ▶ What supplies do I need?
-This may be diapers, disposable gloves, and skin care items. - Do I get these from the hospital or a home care agency, or will I need to buy them? - ▶ Where can I find these supplies if I have to buy them? - ▶ Will my family member's insurance pay for them?
+These may be diapers, disposable gloves, and skin care items. - Do I get them from the facility or a home care agency, or will I need to buy them? - ▶ Where can I find these supplies if I have to buy them? - ▶ Will my family member's insurance pay for them?